waldophotos/kafka-avro/README.md

     });
 ```

+### Kafka-avro options

+When instantiating kafka-avro you may pass the following options:

+* `kafkaBroker` **String REQUIRED** The url or comma delimited strings pointing to your kafka brokers.
+* `schemaRegistry` **String REQUIRED** The url to the Schema Registry.
+* `hasMagicByte` **Boolean** *Default*: `false` Enable this for Confluence Schema Registry Magic Byte insertion.

 ### Producer

 > NOTICE: You need to initialize kafka-avro before you can produce or consume messages.

-By inoking the `kafkaAvro.getProducer()` method, kafka-avro will instantiate a Producer, make it connect and wait for it to be ready before the promise is resolved.
+By invoking the `kafkaAvro.getProducer()` method, kafka-avro will instantiate a Producer, make it connect and wait for it to be ready before the promise is resolved.

 ```js
 kafkaAvro.getProducer({